itszn/usc-multiplayer-server/README.md

 #### `{Download Location}/bin> Main_{Release or Debug} {path to *.ksh chart} [flags]`

 #### Command line flags (all are optional):
+- `-notitle` - Skips the title menu launching the game directly into song select.
 - `-mute` - Mutes all audio output
 - `-autoplay` - Plays chart automatically, no user input required
 - `-autobuttons` Like autoplay, but just for the buttons.
 You only have to control the lasers